gpdowney/lightweightLSAT/docs/how-to-study/perfection.md

 ## Perfection is fragile and expensive

-Perfectionism...

-- Makes you doubt yourself even when you're right.
-- Spends time you don't have.

 The test will not go perfectly...

 - There will be something you haven't seen before.
 - There will be something you don't understand.
 - Time will seem to pass faster (or slower).

+Perfectionism...

+- Makes you doubt yourself even when you're right.
+- Wastes time you don't have.

 You will not perfectly understand everything on test day or in practice.
 That's OK.
 I don't either.